iamrequest/solar-automaton/postmortem.md

 ## Godhand

-One of the features I prototyped and eventually cut was Godhand - comparable to the Mystic Hands mod for Blade and Sorcery (https://www.nexusmods.com/bladeandsorcery/mods/4027).
+One of the features I prototyped and eventually cut was Godhand - comparable to the [Mystic Hands mod for Blade and Sorcery](https://www.nexusmods.com/bladeandsorcery/mods/4027).
 You would have a transparent hand on your off-hand that could punch and grab enemies, possibly also acting as a shield.
 Once dropped, enemies died after a short duration.

 This could’ve been a neat way to implement the “Enchantment” theme to the jam - maybe the player was a mage or something, and the Godhand was one of the spells they could cast.